Telehealth Now available

 A glucose with an anaesthetic solution is injected into the damaged tissue.

-In addition, when introduced into a joint, this releases growth factors that can help increase cartilage growth.
+In addition, when introduced into a joint, this releases growth factors that can help increase cartilage growth, reduces pain and inflammation.

-Furthermore, it can be used in strengthening damaged ligaments (for example, weak ankles), repairing damaged tendons and treating osteoarthritic joints.
+Furthermore, it can be used in strengthening damaged ligaments (for example, weak ankles), aid in repairing damaged tendons and treating osteoarthritic joints.

 In conclusion, fortnightly to monthly injections are generally needed, usually for a course of 4-9 sessions.